HL7/fhir-subscription-backport-ig/input/pagecontent/conformance.md

 Clients supporting this guide SHALL be able to write values in this extension.

-##### backport-payload-content
+##### backport-content
-The [backport-payload-content](StructureDefinition-backport-payload-content.html) extension is used to describe the amount of detail included in notification payloads.
+The [backport-content](StructureDefinition-backport-content.html) extension is used to describe the amount of detail included in notification payloads.
+This extension is placed at the root of the `Subscription` resource.

 * Server Support